All in One View

 Challenge

-Convert your README file to Markdown format to enable more advanced formatting options.
+Convert your README file to Markdown format to enable more formatting options.

 An example README file in Markdown format is shown below, in a file